Healthy eating

 Iron

-Iron is important during pregnancy but many women can be at risk of becoming deficient, so it’s a good idea to build up your iron stores when trying for a baby.
+Iron is important during pregnancy, but many women can be at risk of becoming deficient, so it’s a good idea to build up your iron stores when trying for a baby and include plenty of iron-rich foods if you’re pregnant.

 As well as being a source of protein, lean red meat, poultry and fish are great sources of iron.

-Drinking tea or coffee with meals can reduce the amount of iron that is able to be absorbed from your food, so it’s advised to avoid having these drinks with your meals.
+Drinking tea or coffee with meals can reduce the amount of iron you absorb from your food, so it’s advised to avoid having these drinks with your meals.

 Iodine

-Iodine is less frequently talked about, but is an essential nutrient, particularly during pregnancy.
+Iodine is less frequently talked about, but it’s an essential nutrient, particularly during pregnancy.
 Iodine is needed to produce thyroid hormones, which support healthy growth and metabolism.
-Its vital for mums-to-be to have a good iodine intake, because the growing baby gets all their iodine from mum and continues to do so if they are exclusively breastfed after birth.
+Its vital for mums-to-be to have a good iodine intake, because the growing baby gets all their iodine from mum, and this continues if they go on to be exclusively breastfed.
 Iodine is essential for the development of a babys brain, cognition, and motor abilities.

 You should be able to get all the iodine you need by eating a varied and balanced diet.
 The main dietary sources of iodine are fish and seafood, and dairy products such as milk and yogurt.
 Small amounts are also in nuts and some fruits and vegetables.
-While a healthy intake of iodine is important, it can be harmful if intakes are too high.
+While a healthy intake of iodine is important, too much can be harmful.
 Seaweed is a particularly rich source of iodine and could easily provide excessive amounts, so its recommended not to eat seaweed any more than once a week, particularly during pregnancy and breastfeeding.
 Those following diets with limited intake of fish and/or dairy (such as vegan diets) will need to be particularly mindful of their iodine intake and its recommended that they discuss this with their GP or midwife.
 Read more about vegetarian and vegan diets here.

 Calcium

-Milk, cheese, yogurt and fromage frais are all dairy foods rich in calcium and other key nutrients that are important for both you and the baby.
+Milk, cheese, yogurt and fromage frais are all dairy foods rich in calcium and other key nutrients that are important for both you and your baby.

 If you’re trying to manage your weight, choose low-fat options where possible.
 Reducing the fat content doesn’t reduce the calcium content.
 For example, skimmed milk is actually higher in calcium than full-fat milk.